MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 mem/cic.vhd, since that was just for testing purposes in the previous episode.
 Additionally, writing to the ROM is removed as well.

+## Test program
+As a test of the system, I've implemented a small program to solve the 8-queens puzzle on a chess board, see
+<https://en.wikipedia.org/wiki/Eight_queens_puzzle>.
+The program does an
+iterative brute force search, and should end up finding 92 different solutions (including rotations etc).
+We have not yet implemented any VGA output, but the program ends in a loop, where the number of solutions is read into the 'A' register.
+It takes approximately 15 seconds when running at 25 MHz.